ACLS Digital Justice Development Grants

 - Data Ethics: Applicants should discuss the intersection between data ethics and data management, especially if their projects feature community partners in both content and content creation.

 Bibliography, no more than two pages, double-spaced, in Times New Roman 11-point font.
 The bibliography should reflect works cited in the proposal and other key scholarship from the fields in which the project will intervene.

 Project Timeline, no more than two pages, double-spaced, in Times New Roman 11-point font.

-Institutional Statement, to be submitted separately via ACLS’s online portal.
+Institutional Verification, to be submitted separately via ACLS’s online portal.

 The institutional statement should be submitted by a senior official of the principal investigator’s home institution or the institution hosting the project (i.e., a dean, provost, president, or other appropriate senior administrator).
-The form asks the institutional representative to confirm that the institution’s existing infrastructure complements and supports the technologies to be developed and the related program activities to be undertaken for the specified project, and how the activities supported by the grant would be counted for purposes of promotion and tenure at the host institution.
+The institutional verification is not a formal letter of recommendation.
+It does not require administrators to assess the scholarly ambitions of the proposed project.
+Rather, it is a form with a series of check boxes as well as a fill-in field for brief comments on the available technological resources at the institution, and how the activities supported by the grant would be counted for purposes of promotion and tenure at their respective institution.